 • Negotiation track record: Documented wins on seller credits, repair holdbacks, and scope-limiting clauses that protect you long after closing.

-Follow a simple sequence so you retain the right attorney and keep full leverage through closing.
+Follow this nine-step sequence to retain the right attorney and keep full leverage through closing.
+Starting before offer submission gives you the strongest possible position.

 1) Define your risk profile